-Coach's Discovery: Individuals that have been elected (or appointed) to the role of Product Owner, did not have time to do the job.
-They were either too senior within an organization "to deal with IT directly" or had already too much on their plate to take on, yet another full-time role of Product Owner.
-This created a serious gap that made scrum extremely ineffective and overall agility low.
-To fill this gap, Product Owners found other people, other person within their own reporting structure to fulfill this role.
-They delegated most of PO responsibilities to this new, artificially created role of Product Owner "proxy".
-This brought about a lot of dysfunction and hindrance to the process as "proxy" did not have the same level of empowerment as a real PO.
+Coach's Discovery: Individuals that have been elected (or appointed) to the role of product owner did not have time to do the job.
+They were either too senior within an organization to deal with IT directly or had already too much on their plate to take on yet another full time role of product owner.
+This created a serious gap that made Scrum extremely ineffective and overall agility low.
+To fill this gap, product owners found other others within their own reporting structure to fulfill this role.
+They delegated most of PO responsibilities to this new, artificially created role of product owner "proxy."
+This brought about a lot of dysfunction and hindrance to the process as the proxy did not have the same level of empowerment as a real PO.

 In some situations, existing terminology that had a completely different purpose and meaning was overloaded.
-For example, Area Product Owner (LeSS term) was used to describe a role that did not fit the definition of Area PO.
-Effectively, Area PO term was used to describe the role and behavior of PO "proxy".
+For example, area product owner (LeSS term) was used to describe a role that did not fit the definition of area PO.
+Effectively, area PO term was used to describe the role and behavior of a PO proxy.

-LeSS Teaching: A business person that represents a single area of a complex product is called Area Product Owner.
-Area PO is in close communication with other Area POs, responsible for other areas of the same product, as well as with Product Owner (main person) that oversees an entire product.
-Area Product Owner is not to be confused with an ill-defined role of Product Owner Proxy.
+LeSS Teaching: A business person that represents a single area of a complex product is called an area product owner.
+Area PO is in close communication with other area POs responsible for other areas of the same product, as well as with the product owner (main person) that oversees an entire product.
+The area product owner is not to be confused with an ill-defined role of product owner proxy.
 The latter term is not really defined in Scrum.
-This term exists in places, where a real PO is not able or not willing to do his job (no time, not enough interest/motivation).
-PO-proxy, is PO's surrogate that interfaces with team(s) to mimic PO (minus authority) - it is an unnecessary organizational layer.
+This term exists in places where a real PO is not able or not willing to do his job (no time, not enough interest/motivation).
+A PO-proxy, is the PO's surrogate that interfaces with the team(s) to mimic PO (minus authority)-it is an unnecessary organizational layer.

-Overall Result: Situational Success.
-In situations, where organizational structure (on business side) was relatively flat, the success of identifying an effective Product Owner and bringing him closer to teams was much higher.
-In situations, where business organizational structure was more complex, with multiple reporting layers, the success of identifying Product Owner that would be equally knowledgeable, empowered and engaged were lower.
-Another consistent observation was that every time Product Owner came from middle organizational tier (e.g. Operations, a.k.a. not true end-customer) chances were higher that the role of "proxy" would emerge.
+Overall Result: Situational success.
+In situations where organizational structure (on the business side) was relatively flat, the success of identifying an effective product owner and bringing him closer to teams was much higher.
+In situations, where business organizational structure was more complex, with multiple reporting layers, the success of identifying a product owner that would be equally knowledgeable, empowered and engaged was lower.
+Another consistent observation was that every time a product owner came from a middle organizational tier (e.g., operations, a.k.a. not true end-customer) chances were higher that the role of proxy would emerge.

-Coach's Discovery: This was a large organization, with complex structure, heavy tooling and internal processes that was looking for scaled agile solutions to accommodate its "internet historic complexity".
-The organization was looking for agile frameworks that would seamlessly fit its existing dynamics, while not requiring too many changes.
+Coach's Discovery: This was a large organization with complex structure, heavy tooling and internal processes that was looking for scaled Agile solutions to accommodate its "internet historic complexity."
+The organization was looking for Agile frameworks that would seamlessly fit its existing dynamics while not requiring too many changes.
 The organization was not really trying to improve existing dysfunctions and repair problems.
-Instead, the organization was trying to look for ways to "improve" its existing condition by overlaying agile norms, terms and principles on the top of its current system.
-This included introducing more agile roles, ceremonies, processes, organizational layers, handovers and bureaucracy on the top of what existed already.
+Instead, the organization was trying to look for ways to improve its existing condition by overlaying Agile norms, terms and principles on the top of its current system.
+This included introducing more Agile roles, ceremonies, processes, organizational layers, handovers and bureaucracy on the top of what existed already.
 Over time, it worsened the situation even further, not improved it.